kyclark/biofx_python/10_lcsm/README.md

 http://rosalind.info/problems/lcsm/

-Write a Python program called "lcsm.py" that will accept FASTA file of sequences as a single positional argument and will print the longest common subsequence shared by all the sequences.
+Write a Python program called `lcsm.py` that will accept FASTA file of sequences as a single positional argument and will print the longest common subsequence shared by all the sequences.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./lcsm.py -h